erickaoshoulin/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+Step 1: converted the images to grayscale
+Step 2: apply gaussian smoothing reduce high frequency noise Step 3: apply Canny transform to find gradient
+Step 4: define four sided polygon get region of interest Step 5: apply Hough transform to detect lines

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...